-Coffee scrubs are a great alternative to the more commonly used sugar scrubs and they work just as effectively to exfoliate your skin and moisturize like a sugar scrub would, but they also have two added bonuses.
+Coffee scrubs are a great alternative to the more commonly used sugar scrubs and they work just as effectively to exfoliate your skin and moisturize like a sugar scrub would, but they have the added bonus of smelling like coffee.

-This coffee scrub is different entirely from most coffee scrubs because it also contains activated charcoal, which great for pulling toxins from the skin and very good for your skin’s overall health.
+This coffee scrub is different entirely from most coffee scrubs because it also contains activated charcoal, which is great for your skin’s overall appearance.

 I’ve also added two great essential oils included for a couple of reasons:

-- Geranium oil is wonderful for the skin and it helps to soothe, calm and heal it.
+- Geranium oil is wonderful for the skin and it helps to soothe and calm it.

-- Lime oil is a cellulite buster and very cleansing and uplifting.
+- Lime oil is very cleansing and uplifting.

 These two essential oils make for a great combination, and they don’t take away from the uplifting coffee aroma either.